ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 The majority of developers (55.31%) responded that they don't use a CSS-in-JS tool.
 This is still a relatively new area of tooling and given that it is specialised for certain use-cases, it's unsurprising to see that that is the case.

 As you may expect, when filtering by developers who said that they had advanced or expert JS skills, the percentage of respondents using a CSS-in-JS tool rose to 51.38%.
-This is perhaps unsurprising, given that CSS-in-JS tooling is generally coupled to using a JavaScript framework.
+This is perhaps unsurprising, given that CSS-in-JS is generally used in combination with a JavaScript framework.

 Overall, it's clear that CSS-in-JS is becoming an important part of many developers toolkits.
 It'll be interesting to see how these figures change in the future.